prabhat2k15/sns/README.md

 - URL `/`
 - Method `GET` or `POST` any
     - @param string `$display_number` -company's display number
-    - @param array `$keys` -the keys whose details to be fetched
+    - @param array `$keys` (optional)-the keys whose details to be fetched.
+If not given, all details of the company will be fetched
     - @response json

 - Success Response
-    - code : 200
+    - code : `200`
     - ``` {status : true, message:'success message'} ```
 - Failure Response
-    - code : 200
+    - code : `401` or `404`
     - ``` {status : false, message:'failure message'} ```
+- Example
+    - /?display_number=919873832455
+        - Fetches all data of the company whose display number is given
+    - /?display_number=919873832455&keys={"companies":{"destination":[],"destination_2":[]}}
+        - Fetches compnay details whose display no is given with destination and destination_2 with their respective values fetched from db
+    - /?display_number=919873832455&keys={"companies":{}, "ivrs":{}}
+        - Fetches details of the compnay and ivrs whose display number is given

 ### Who do I talk to? ###